ARM-software/armnn-mlperf/README.md

 <a name="mobilenet_armnn_reference"></a>
 ### ArmNN Reference data (**NOT RECOMMENDED**)

 **NB:** This validation can run on x86 or arm.
-However, it is completely unoptimised and hence extremely slow (e.g. 6.5 seconds per image on HiKey960 or 2.9 seconds per image on a Xeon server).
+However, it is completely unoptimized and hence extremely slow (e.g. 6.5 seconds per image on a Linaro HiKey960 board or 2.9 seconds per image on an Intel Xeon server).

 #### Run on 500 images
 ```